hristoast/ncgd-tes3mp/README.md

 * No mastery effects; skills can raise to whatever the server max values are without them.
 * Scripts are not ran every frame or tick, but when `OnPlayerSkill` fires (among other events used).
-* There are no in-game player dialogue GUIs, and there is currently no way to migrate a non-NCGD player.
+* There are no in-game player dialogue GUIs, and **there is currently no way to migrate a non-NCGD player**.
+    * There is presently no way to properly "convert" existing players to NCGD since I can't know what their starting attributes are.
 * Decay rates are gotten from an individual player's in-game hours spent playing, not the total world time that's passed.
 * This version is highly configurable; almost every value that matters is tweakable (see below).
 * Optional decay acceleration when a player dies, that is optionally stackable if they keep dying (see below).